denten-books/plain-text/1-chapter.md

 The simulation conceals structuring principles large and small.
 Some of the concealed details may remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming the circuitry of the keyboard.
-Other concealed details are of paramaount importance, like digital rights management chips and censorship filters.
+Other concealed details are of paramount importance, like digital rights management chips and censorship filters.
 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material affordances of device--bound textuality